dovecot/documentation/source/developer_manual/design/mail.rst

 you shouldn't list fields unless you're fairly certain you need them.

 Usually the mails are created and returned by ``mailbox_search_*()`` functions.
-This is preferrable even if you're doing a simple search, such as "all mails".
+This is preferable even if you're doing a simple search, such as "all mails".
 Using the search API allows the internal implementation to prefetch mails, which can reduce latency.
 Alternatively you can use ``mail_set_seq()`` and ``mail_set_uid()`` to jump between mails, but this